-4 LEVEL 1: BEGINNING LEARNERS do not yet
+4 LEVEL 1: BEGINNING

+LEARNERS do not yet

+demonstrate proficiency in the

 LEVEL 2: DEVELOPING

 LEARNERS demonstrate partial proficiency in the knowledge and skills necessary at this grade level/course of learning, as specified in Georgia's content standards.
 The students need additional academic support to ensure success in the next grade level or course and to be on track for college and career readiness.